valillon/DepthParallaxPainter/README.md

 Comment the macro `LEAP_MOTION_ON` to disable undesired functionalities.
 After launching the app, type `h` for a complete list of key-stroke actions.

+## Further steps

+To inpaint deocclusions due to the parallax effect with simple methods like Navier-Strokes or more sophisticated approaches.

+Towards the awesome and brilliant [3D Ken Burns](https://github.com/sniklaus/3d-ken-burns).

 ---
 Rafael Redondo (c) 2020.